 Html5 vs Flash, from being a sanctuary of multimedia for gaming to fading into the background as an alternative to HTML5, what happened that inverted the world for Flash?
 Why is Adobe Flash player retiring from the place it completely ruled? is Html better than Flash?
-We would be discussing all of that and more in this blog relating to the ‘game changing’ versions of HTML5 games and Flash Games.
+We would be discussing all of that and more in this blog relating to the ‘game changing’ versions of HTML5 vs Flash Games.

 In a conference in San Diego, Google’s Director of engineering revealed that the number of people viewing chrome via Flash has made a tremendous fall in just four years.
 It has decreased from 80% in 2014, to even less than 8% in 2018.
 What caused this disruption?
 First, we should know a little more about Flash.
-Understand the background to analyse its fall in demand in the market.
+Understand the background to analyze its fall in demand in the market.

 Flash was developed to be a vector-based drawing program, which was later recreated into a vector based animation program, a close contender to Macromedia’s Shockwave player.
-In 1996, ‘FutureSplash’, as it was called earlier, was purchased by Macromedia and transformed it into a full featured web application tool.
-It’s downloading size and its powerful outreach against its size was the prime feature that attracted most developers to embrace it as the preferred browser plugin.
+In 1996, ‘FutureSplash’, as it was called earlier, was purchased by Macromedia and transformed into a full featured web application tool.
+Its downloading size and its powerful outreach against its size was the prime feature that attracted most developers to embrace it as the preferred browser plugin.

 In 2005, when Adobe purchased Macromedia and its whole line of products, it made significant changes in the scripting abilities of the software and also added 3D support.
 Soon after, they developed ‘Adobe AIR’ in 2008 that constituted extraordinary gaming abilities, unmatched by any other at that time and it received enormous success.
 What happened next was almost tragic.

 The coming years were tough for Flash to survive, as it was the rise of smartphones with Android and Apple competing against each other to grab the market presence.
 In 2010, Steve Jobs hurled away Flash from being used in IOS devices and because the market was brimming with the welcoming of Apple devices, developers also moved away from flash to create apps and games suitable for Apple devices.

 This can be the major reason why people felt threatened to use Flash.
 To run a flash file, it has to run its own memory within the web browser application and it was no longer secure, for hackers could skip the memory pedal and take control of your entire system.
 It was a gaping direct flaw that couldn’t be fixed.

 When the entire world is scrolling on smartphones, you just can’t leave as an exception.
 Most smartphones cannot learn Flash and they simply do not display flash websites or web games.
 Almost all video content is available in modern H264 format and Flash is now redundant.

 With the launch of HTML5, in 2014 there is no coming back for Flash.
 In fact, it is created to enable multimedia playback minus the plugins and extensions.
 It uses its native capabilities to play a video and that was a major feature that excluded Flash from the race.

 HTML5 was first launched in 2008 and later came after a vital transformation as a brand new markup language for scripting with its relaunch in October 2014.
-It is used to make complex effects and animation for websites and smartphones without any plugins which was why Flash was used.
-Here after the real combat begins Html5 vs Flash.
+It is used to make complex effects and animation for websites and smartphones without any plugins which were why Flash was used.
+Hereafter the real combat begins Html5 vs Flash.
 The advancement in technology has made a space for HTML5 to be adopted by developers.
 However, let’s find out why is HTML5 game development preferred over Flash?

-- Real-time Updates- HTML5 facilitates real time updates of games and features.
+HTML5 facilitates real time updates of games and features.
 Having a single code base, the game is automatically updated and configured.
 It is then sent across various platforms and gamers get to experience the latest version.

 For gamers, the most important aspect is variety, along with quality, and HTML5 ticks all those criteria.
 All they need to do is share a link of the game to be played with their companions and it can be played by all.

 HTML5 is also preferred because of its versatility of complying with various libraries and frameworks to create better games with 2D and 3D graphics.
 It is used by developers to create attractive gaming environments efficiently and easily.

-These were the additional features that HTML5 games provided to its users.
+These were the additional features that HTML5 games provided to their users.
 It can be said that the emergence of HTML5 put Flash on the back seat but there can be no comparison that can be made between the two.
 The contribution to the legacy of games developed on flash would always be remembered in the history of the internet.
 Many flash games are converted to Html to escape death.
-If you wish to play flash games even after its shut down in 2020, here is a way you can do that.
+If you wish to play flash games even after they shut down in 2020, here is a way you can do that.

 As of now, HTML5 is the present of game development and it is flourishing with no shackles.
 How it is going to frame the future of the gaming industry, can be read at How Does Advent of HTML5 Games are Boon to the Today’s Gaming Industry.